-$$B' = \max{1 \le i \le K} \mu{B'i} = [1, 1, 0.6, 0.4, 0.4],$$ which is identical to the result from Example 3.4.
-Verify the result for the second input fuzzy set of Example 3.4 as an exercise.
+$$B' = \max{1 \le i \le K} \mu{B'i} = [1, 1, 0.6, 0.4, 0.4],$$

 From a comparison of the number of operations in examples 3.4 and 3.5, it may seem that the saving with the Mamdani inference method with regard to relational composition is not significant.
 This is, however, only true for a rough discretization (such as the one used in Example 3.4) and for a small number of inputs (one in this case).
 Note that the Mamdani inference method does not require any discretization and thus can work with analytically defined membership functions.
 It also can make use of learning algorithms, as discussed in Chapter 5.